CHAPTER V: Karma

 remain dormant.
 Nataraja Guru agrees:

-Suppression of the
+Suppression of the senses is

 spoken of as the first stage of spirituality in other disciplines, but a